sclitty/README-Generator/README.md

 ## README-Generator

-A markdown file generator to give the user the basic README layout they can use while working on your next coding adventure!
+A markdown file generator to give the user the basic README layout they can use while working on their next coding adventure!

 >Utilizing **inquirer** to allow the user to set project specific information while    generating a professional markdown file.